tienduy-nguyen/demo-jekyll-with-jaspers2/_posts/2020-07-25-build-your-personal-website-without-spending-any-money-using-jekyll-and-github-pages.md

   - markup
 ---
 ```
-The more features, you will find in the documentations of this theme.
+The second part is your content of post.
 ```md
 A variety of common markup showing how the theme styles them.